CDLUC3/uc3-present/ecs_logging/fluent-bit-command-line-testing.md

 127.0.0.1 - - [10/Jun/2025:00:01:32 -0700] "GET /state HTTP/1.1" 200 957
 ```

-Note that the fields are parsed and the record is tagged as `tomcat-access`
+Note that the fields are parsed and the `log_source` for the record is tagged as `tomcat-access`
 ```
 [0] stdin: [1754954762.399392629, {"host"=>"127.0.0.1", "user"=>"-", "time"=>"10/Jun/2025:00:01:32 -0700", "method"=>"GET", "path"=>"/state", "response_code"=>"200", "size"=>"957", "container_name"=>"mysrvc", "container_id"=>"0001", "log_source"=>"tomcat-access"}]
 ```